-LSC proposes to delete the definition of "total cash reciepts," currently at section 1611.2(h), as a separately defined term in the regulation.
-Rather, LSC proposes to reorganize the information contained in the definition and move it directly into the definition of "income."
-As noted above, the only place the term "total cash reciepts" is used is in the definition of "income"

-and LSC believes that having a separate definition for "total cash reciepts" is cumbersome and unnecessary.
+LSC is deleting the definition of "total cash reciepts," currently at section 1611.2(h), as a separately defined term in the regulation.
+Rather, LSC has reorganized the information contained in the definition and moved it directly into the definition of "income."
+As noted above, the only place the term "total cash reciepts" is used is in the defintion of "income" and LSC believes that having a separate definition for "total cash reciepts" is cumbersome and unnecessary.
+LSC received no comments objecting to this change and adopts the revision as proposed.